-This summer, the Aloha Foundation is debuting its evening archery program at our Horizons campus on Lake Fairlee!
+This past summer (2019), the Aloha Foundation debuted its evening archery program at our Horizons campus on Lake Fairlee!

 Our highly skilled, enthusiastic instructors specialize in teaching archery to people of all ages and abilities.
 Scroll down to learn about their expertise in archery.
 They are an impressive group!